-- Describes the energy management policies, procedures and programmes. - Includes annual reports to the Trust on energy use and management. - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECNZ-licensed products, and associated GHG emissions, over time.
+- Describes the energy management policies, procedures and programmes. - Includes annual reports to the Trust on energy use and management. - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECA-licensed products, and associated GHG emissions, over time.

-5.12 Waste management
+5.12 Waste management 🤎

-- The applicant/licence holder and aluminium smelting plant must have effective waste management policies and procedures and/or a waste management programme. - Licence holders must report annually to the Trust on waste management including: b - Quantities and types of waste recovered for reuse internally and externally. - Quantities and types of waste recycled internally and externally, for example quantities of pre-consumer aluminium scrap used or exported for recycling. - Quantities and types of waste disposed of to landfill. - Quantities and types of waste burned internally for energy recovery. - Waste generation related to production. - Initiatives taken to reduce waste generation and improve recovery/recycling of waste. - Initiatives or requirements for suppliers or contract manufacturers. - Licence holders must have improvement objectives and targets for reduction of waste С generation, and the increase of reuse and recycling rates over time, where practical.
-Any divergence from objectives or targets should be explained in the annual report.
+- а The applicant/licence holder and aluminium smelting plant must have effective waste management policies and procedures and/or a waste management programme. - b Licence holders must report annually to the Trust on waste management including: - Quantities and types of waste recovered for reuse internally and externally. - Quantities and types of waste recycled internally and externally, for example quantities of preconsumer aluminium scrap used or exported for recycling. - Quantities and types of waste disposed of to landfill. - Quantities and types of waste burned internally for energy recovery. - Waste generation related to production. - С Licence holders must have continuous improvement objectives and targets relating to the reduction of waste generation, and the increase of reuse and recycling rates over time, year on year (when averaged over five years).
+Any divergence from objectives or targets should be explained in the annual report